pzorin/bibretrieve/README.md

 Configuration
 -------------

-BibRetrieve can be configured with customize.
-Anyway, it is probably easier to edit `~/.emacs` directly.
+BibRetrieve can be configured with `customize`, but it is probably easier to edit e.g. `init.el` directly.

 To configure the backends used, set the variable `bibretrieve-backends`.
 This is an alist with the names of the backends as keys and the timeouts as values.